 Sawal had acknowledged links to the Mongrel Mob, and had been involved in four incidents of assault in prison.

-At their sentencing today, Justice Whata imposed terms of life imprisonment on both men, with minimum non-parole terms of 17 years.
+At their sentencing in the High Court at Christchurch today, Justice Whata imposed terms of life imprisonment on both men, with minimum non-parole terms of 17 years.

-He believed the evidence meant it was open to him to conclude that Sawal delivered the fatal cut to the throat, but the men were equally culpable in a planned endeavour.
+He said he believed the evidence meant it was open to him to conclude that Sawal delivered the fatal cut to the throat, but the men were equally culpable in a planned endeavour.